numfocus/gsoc/2015/proposals/ian-henriksen.md

 Though it is cumbersome as a language, its support for array operations is incredible.
 I was troubled by the fact that, as good as it is, NumPy can't do all that Fortran does.
 NumPy's array object is inseparably connected to the Python C API.
-This makes it hard to perform fast vector operations on small arrays inside loops and it makes it so that programmers have to do things like expression analysis and common subexpression elimination by hand when working with large arrays.
+This makes it hard to perform fast vector operations on small arrays inside loops and it prevents improvements in vector libraries from providing any improvement to Cython extension modules.
 I searched around to see if C++ had any sort of numpy-like options and found that most of the main vector math libraries in C++ (Eigen, Armadillo, Blaze-lib) only support operations on arrays with, at most, 3 dimensions.
 What would be ideal is a library that supports a variety of memory layouts and can still statically optimize code evaluated using those arrays.
-Other C++ vector libraries that do that sort of thing (like blitz++) are no longer maintained.
+Other C++ vector libraries that handle high dimensional arrays (like blitz++) are no longer maintained.

 It was after reading about many of these other array libraries that I found DyND.
-Its design is ideal since it allows for static expression analysis on n-dimensional arrays at compile time and fast operations with small arrays.
+Its design is ideal since it allows for compile-time optimization for n-dimensional arrays at compile time and fast operations with small arrays.
-I am very happy with the idea that everything is a view, since the view vs. copy dichotomy tends to lead to trouble when working with numpy.
 NumPy's gufunc machinery is a remarkable work in its own right and I'm impressed by the fact that DyND is developing its own ArrFuncs.
 I have little experience with writing a library that does static analysis like this since most of my experience has been in numerical methods, but I want to contribute because I see the massive kinds of benefits it will have.
 As I learn more about the mechanics of how to use DyND, it makes me all the more anxious to help.